Frederick Robe: Aboriginal Witnesses Act

 Between 1846 and 1848, Robe was responsible for the enactment of a series ordinances and amendments first enacted by his predecessor lieutenant Governor George Grey, in 1844.
 Entitled the Aboriginal Witnesses Act.
 The act was established "To facilitate the admission of the unsworn testimony of Aboriginal inhabitants of South Australia and parts adjacent".
 While its stated aim was to make provisions for unsworn testimony by "uncivilised people" to be admissible in court, the act made it so that the court could not base the conviction of a White man on the testimony of an Aboriginal witness alone.
 The act also made Aboriginal testimony inadmissible in trials that carried the penalty of death.

 Effectively, the act created a situation where settler solidarity and the law of evidence ensured that the murder and massacre of Aboriginal Australians by European colonisers could not be tried solely on the evidence of Aboriginal witnesses.

-Later life and death
+Other roles

+Robe was inaugural president of the Savings Bank of South Australia (founded 1848).

+Promotions and honours

-Robe was appointed Companion of the Order of the Bath (CB) in 1848, brevetted lieutenant colonel in 1847, promoted lieutenant colonel in 1853, brevetted colonel in 1854, and promoted major general in 1862.
+Robe was brevetted lieutenant colonel in 1847, promoted lieutenant colonel in 1853, brevetted colonel in 1854, and promoted major general in 1862.
 He was appointed Colonel of the 95th (Derbyshire) Regiment from 1869 until his death.

+He was appointed Companion of the Order of the Bath (CB) in 1848.

+Death and legacy

-He died unmarried in Kensington, London on 4 April 1871.
+He died unmarried in Kensington, London, on 4 April 1871.

 The town of Robe, South Australia is named after him.